South Korea's Chung to meet Platini, discuss FIFA future

-He said on his official website on Friday he was traveling to the German capital for Saturday's Champions League final between Barcelona and Juventus and would also meet soccer officials to discuss FIFA's future.
+He said on his official website on Friday he was travelling to the German capital for Saturday's Champions League final between Barcelona and Juventus and would also meet football officials to discuss FIFA's future.

-"Chung Mong-joon is to exchange opinions on FIFA reform while meeting with soccer authorities including Michel Platini," a statement on Chung's website (www.mjchung.com) said, adding that he was leaving for Europe on Friday.
+"Chung Mong-joon is to exchange opinions on FIFA reform while meeting with football authorities including Michel Platini," a statement on Chung's website said, adding that he was leaving for Europe on Friday.

 A total of 14 FIFA officials and corporate executives have been charged by the U.S. Department of Justice with running a criminal enterprise involving more than $150 million in bribes.